Concettas/concettas/content/_index.md

     CHECK OUR FACEBOOK PAGE OR CALL 301-829-7571

     ## \*\*\*\*

-    __
 cuisine:
   heading: Menu
+  text: >-
-  text: Concetta's will reopen in February!
-Remodeling has taken more time than
-    anticipated due to Covid-19 and other issues.
+    ***Concetta's will reopen in February!***  Remodeling has taken more time than anticipated due to Covid-19 and other issues.
 Check back often to see what is happening!

+    **Concetta's is also looking for motivated customer oriented team members!
+Please click the link to download and fill out an application today!**
 events:
   heading: Events
   text: |-